Political sites: Cryptome

 -

-table and patching the global offset table. - Smashing C++ VPTRs by (May 1st, 2000) ► Yet another buffer overflow technique: overwriting the VPTR table.
+atexittable and patching the global offset table. - Smashing C++ VPTRs by (1 May 2000) ► Yet another buffer overflow technique: overwriting the VPTR table.

 -

-library. - The advanced return-into-lib(c) exploits: PaX case study by (August 11th, 2001) ► How to circumvent OSes with a non executable stack by calling functions in the loaded shared libraries.
+sudoexploit (which uses a corruption of the heap) with a detailed analysis of Doug Leamalloclibrary. - The advanced return-into-lib(c) exploits: PaX case study by (11 August 2001) ► How to circumvent OSes with a non executable stack by calling functions in the loaded shared libraries.

 -